FAQs for Sale of Hamilton County Affordable Housing Sale of Properties

 - Has a buyer been identified for my residence?

 - We have received offers on some of the properties.
-We anticipate that all families may stay in the residences until January 31, 2026.
+We anticipate that all families may stay in the residences until May 31, 2026 (for the current properties being sold).
+The other properties that have been sold/closed are now under the new ownership and subject to their policies.
 We will continue to update you when we have information on your property.

 - Will I be able to rent my apartment/house from the new buyer?